On the use of cross-fitting in causal machine learning with correlated units

 \end{proof}

 \textbf{Simulation}.
 For each time point $t,$ we simulate from the following $m$-dependent DGP, a modified version of Simulation 1 of~\cite{vanderlaan2018}, with time lag $m = 4$:

-Here $\sigma(\cdot)$ is the sigmoid function, and for all $t \leq m$, $A_t \sim \text{Ber}(0.5)$ and $Y_t \sim 4(\text{Beta}(2,2) - 0.5)$.
+Here $s(\cdot)$ is the sigmoid function, and for all $t \leq m$, $A_t \sim \text{Ber}(0.5)$ and $Y_t \sim 4(\text{Beta}(2,2) - 0.5)$.
 In our simulation experiments, we estimated a history-conditional ATE~\citep{vanderlaan2018}, learning the outcome and treatment mechanisms using generalized linear models.
 We provide as input to these models the $T^{1/3}$ most recent lagged values of each covariate.
-Since the number of covariates grows proportionally to $T$, this model does not lie in a Donsker class \citep{Belloni2012, Wainwright2019}, necessitating the use of cross-fitting.
+Since the number of covariates grows with $T$, this model does not lie in a Donsker class \citep{Belloni2012, Wainwright2019}, necessitating the use of cross-fitting.

 We compared as-independent cross-fitting to the NLO method of~\cite{Semenova2023}.
 The results are presented in Figure~\ref{fig:time-series}.
 In contrast to previous methods, as-independent cross-fitting performs almost identically in this scenario to cross-fitting designed to accommodate the correlation structure of the data.
-This is likely due to the relatively small time step yielding a relatively lower number of correlated units.
+This is likely due to the relatively lower number of correlated units in this simulation.